 In the tenth chapter of John, we see what is likely the most popular scripture used for the 10% prosperity teaching.
 “I am come that they might have life, and that they might have it more abundantly.”
 (John 10:10)

-Man, oh man, could I catalog all the times this verse has been used to preach earthly prosperity in the name of Christ.
-What these wolves in sheep’s clothing are not telling you, is that the Life Jesus Christ is referring to is the next life – a life with Him in paradise.
-As He clearly stated, “My kingdom is not of this world” (Jhn 18:36).
-If Jesus wanted us to have a “more abundant life” hear in the church age, why then did He die on the cross and leave us to the work of serving others in sacrifice?
-Unfortunately, these prosperity teachers continue to preach a return of rewards in this life, and this world in direct opposition to the teaching of the coming kingdom of God – which is what Jesus Christ is referring too in John 10:10 – the next life.
+What these wolves in sheep’s clothing are not telling you is that the life Jesus Christ is referring to is the next life – a life with him in paradise.
+As the Lord clearly states, “My kingdom is not of this world” (John 18:36).
+If Jesus wanted us to have a “more abundant life” hear in the church age, why then did he die on the cross and leave us to the work of serving others in sacrifice?
+Unfortunately, these prosperity teachers continue to preach a return of rewards in this life and in this world in direct opposition to the teaching of the coming kingdom of God.
+Which is what Jesus Christ is referring to in John 10:10 – the next life.
 Having money is not all bad, as we will see.
 But expecting a direct increase of wealth because you were swindled into giving 10% of your income to your favorite prosperity teacher… well, that is a lie created by Satan.
 We must come to understand what tithing is truly supposed to represent.